 IL Equal Pay Registration Certificate

-In accordance with Senate Bill 1480, all private employers with 100 or more employees in Illinois and are required to file EEO-1 with the EEOC are now required to obtain an Equal Pay Registration Certificate.
+In accordance with Senate Bill 1480, all private employers with 100 or more employees in IL and are required to file EEO-1 with the EEOC must now obtain an Equal Pay Registration Certificate.